-Interested in going solar?
-Solarize Bellevue is a great way to get started.
-Solarize Bellevue is a neighborhood solar purchasing program that provides homeowners and businesses with reduced cost, headache-free solar installations on their homes, businesses, or multifamily units.
+Solarize Bellevue is a neighborhood solar purchasing program that offers the best value for homeowners and businesses for headache-free solar installations on their homes, businesses, or multifamily units.
 This is achieved by pooling local individuals who are interested in pursuing solar power for their residences, and making a collective “bulk buy.”
-This type of program has been widely successful across the country, with savings as much as 20% on average when compared to acquiring solar systems independently.
+This type of program has been widely successful across the country, having shown savings of 10% or more on average when compared to acquiring solar systems independently.

 How do I participate in Solarize Bellevue?